edumserrano/webpack-module-federation-with-angular/code-demos/component-standalone-ng16/README.md

 >
 > The approaches shown here are NOT limited to Angular standalone components.
 The same would work for non-standalone components.
 >
-> Furthermore, you can also use the Angular directive aproach shown in the [component-directive-ng16](../component-directive-ng16/README.md) example to load Angular standalone components.
+> Furthermore, you can also use the Angular directive approach shown in the [component-directive-ng16](../component-directive-ng16/README.md) example to load Angular standalone components.
 >

 #### Using Angular routing